Jiske Griffioen

 Jiske Griffioen (born 17 April 1985) is a Dutch professional wheelchair tennis player.
-In doubles, Griffioen is a 14-time major champion, Paralympic gold medalist, seven-time Masters champion, and a former world No. 1.
+Griffioen is a 20-time major champion (four singles and 16 doubles), Paralympic gold medalist, seven-time Masters champion, and a former world No. 1.
 Alongside Aniek van Koot, Griffioen completed the Grand Slam in doubles in 2013.
 In singles, Griffioen is a three-time Masters champion (2012, 2015, 2016), Paralympic gold medalist, four-time major champion, and a former world No. 1.

 Griffioen was born with spina bifida.
-She played wheelchair basketball representing her nation at the 2000 Sydney Olympics, aged 14.
+She played wheelchair basketball representing her nation at the 2000 Sydney Paralympics, aged 14.

 Tennis career

 2001–2004

 In 2001, Griffioen won three singles draws in as many weeks when she won the second draw in Zoetermeer, followed by the consolation draw in Jambes and the second draw in Amsterdam.
 Griffioen did not win another tournament draw until she won the 2002 consolation draw in Nottingham.
 This success was followed by her first final in Antwerp where she lost to Sharon Walraven.
 Griffioen had further success in 2002 when she won the consolation draw in St Louis.
 In the 2003 season, Griffioen won the consolation draw in Plock, followed by consolation draw wins at the Dutch and Swiss Opens before she lost in the final in Antwerp to Walraven.
 Another consolation draw win in Italy and another final defeat to Walraven in Prague followed to close the season.
 Griffioen finished 17th in the world rankings in 2003, having reached the last 16 of the British and US Opens during the season.

 In 2004, Griffioen lost in the quarterfinals of the Australian Open super series event to Esther Vergeer.
 Griffioen won her first singles title in Christchurch.
 This was followed by more success in Bein, Cuneo, Prostejov and Amsterdam.
 Griffioen was the runner up in the Masters.
 In doubles competitions with Korie Homan she won the Masters and they were finalists in Prostejov.
 Griffioen also took titles with Maaike Smit in San Diego and alongside Vergeer in Japan Open and Kobe.
 Part of the winning team at the World team cup.
 As a late replacement in the Paralympic Games, Griffioen exited in the first round of the singles and the quarterfinals of the doubles with Peters.